Tourist Info

 Pre-Conference Events

 If you decide to come to Fort Wayne early, consider the following pre-conference events:Attend Congregation Achduth Vesholom's Friday Night Live outdoor service on August 8 at 6:30 p.m., led by Rabbi Meir Bargeron and featuring Heartland Sings, a spirited vocal group known for their diverse performances that celebrate the joy of music and foster a love for the arts.
 Tap your toes and share in the joy of Shabbat during this lively worship experience.
 Before services at 5 p.m., join the ROMEOs (Retired Old Men Eating Out) for a BBQ featuring kosher hot dogs and veggie burgers.
 Enjoy s’mores for dessert around the CAV fire pit after the service.
 Guests attending the IAJGS conference are welcome!
-Free, but RSVP required for dinner, by Friday, August 1.
+Free, but RSVP required for dinner, by Tuesday, August 5.

-The Embassy Theatre Organ and Silent Film Event will take place on Sunday August 10, 2025, with screenings of His People and The Gold Rush.
 The Embassy offers patrons a unique and historic experience like none other!
 Whether you desire to focus on the Grande Page pipe organ on its own or alongside iconic films from a century past, this lovely and melodic instrument is showcased by an array of talented organists who specialize in highlighting its thrilling music and sound effects. $10/person.